- Home invasion robbery

 A home invasion robbery is a robbery that occurs when someone enters a dwelling with the intent to rob and does in fact robbed the occupants therein.
 This is a felony of the first degree hearing a maximum 30 years in prison.
 If a weapon or firearm is used in maximum penalty increases to life imprisonment.
 Again, see below for specific penalties regarding crimes involving the possession or use of firearms and any other minimum penalties, such as Florida’s 10 – 20 – life statute.

-Whenever a person is charged with a felony, except a felony in which the use of a weapon or firearm is an essential element, and during the commission of that felony the person carries, displays, uses, or threatens to use the weapon felony for which the person is charged to be reclassified to a higher degree felony.
+Whenever a person is charged with a felony, except a felony in which the use of a weapon or firearm is already an essential element, and during the commission of that felony the person carries, displays, uses, or threatens to use weapon, the felony for which the person is charged to be reclassified to a higher degree felony.
 If a minimum mandatory sentence applies for a weapons offense the minimum mandatory overrides the maximum statutory penalty.
 If a person carries a firearm during the commission of a felony under Florida’s 10-20- life statute that person is subject to a 10 year minimum prison sentence.
 If a firearm is discharged during the commission of a felony and does not strike a person, there is a 20 year minimum sentence.
 If a person is shot during the commission of a felony the mandatory 25 year minimum to life sentence may be applicable.
 These are, obviously, serious accusations.
-If a person has been arrested for or suspected of an offense involving a firearm that person should contact an experienced weapons offense defense attorney.
-They are defenses that can be explored and strategies that can be discussed.
+If a person has been arrested for or suspected of an offense involving a firearm that person should contact an experienced weapons and firearm defense attorney.
+There are defenses that can be explored and strategies that can be discussed.
+Never think that there are no defenses to your case.
+Call us and let us go over your case confidentially in a free no obligation consultation.

 The difference between an assault and battery is that an assault generally does not involve any contact but involves a threat by either word or act.
 An assault is an unlawful threat do violence to another person while having the ability to do so, and creating a well-founded fear in the other person that violence is about to take place.